Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Introduction

-Here, we analyze the structure of path probability of non-Markovian random walkers in the context of the first passage problem.
-For a specific first passage path, we construct its conjugate twin of spatially reflected path and demonstrate that their path probability ratio creates an analogous family member of the fluctuation theorem conventionally based on temporal reverse~\cite{Maes_2021,PRE_Crooks_2000,RPP_Seifert_2012,PRX_Jarzynski_2017,AdvPhys_Roldan_2023,JStatMech_Chernyak_Chertkov_Jarzynski_2006,JStatMech_GarciaGarcia_2012}.
-This allows us to quantify the violation of the MI in non-Markovian processes in terms of heat~\cite{Sekimoto_book}, the statistical property of which is amenable to the stochastic thermodynamics analysis.
-As a demonstration, we employ the fractional Brownian motion (fBm)~\cite{PRE_Amitai_2010,SoftMatter_Sokolov_2012,PCCP_Metzler_2014,PRR_Sakamoto_Sakaue_2023,Dieker_2004} as a paradigm of non-Markovian walkers to reveal its thermodynamic aspect.
+This article analyzes the MI structure of path probability of non-Markovian Gaussian random walkers in the context of the first passage problem.
+A remarkable point of the non-Markovian Gaussian processes is compatibility with the generalized Langevin equation (GLE).
+In isothermal systems, we incorporate the fluctuation-dissipation relation (FDR) of second kind that identifies ``friction" and ``force balance", from which ``memory force" is extracted to construct thermodynamic quantities.
+The main text is organized as follows: We begin with revisiting the MI violation in sec.~\ref{MI_revisit_sec}.
+Making its conjugate twin of spatially reflected path for a specific first passage path, Sec.~\ref{FT_formalism_sec} demonstrates that their path probability ratio creates an analogous family member of the fluctuation theorem (FT)~\cite{Maes_2021,PRE_Crooks_2000,RPP_Seifert_2012,PRX_Jarzynski_2017,AdvPhys_Roldan_2023,JStatMech_Chernyak_Chertkov_Jarzynski_2006,JStatMech_GarciaGarcia_2012,PRL_Hatano_Sasa_2001,JPhysAMathGen_Speck_Seifert_2005}.
+Subsequently, Sec.~\ref{TD_sec} exhibits main results that the analogous FT formalism allows us to quantify the violation of the MIs in nonMarkovian processes in terms of heat~\cite{Sekimoto_book} formulated through stochastic-thermodynamics notion.
+Section~\ref{Discussion_sec} provides pertinent discussions and perspectives on memory force and heat flow.
+In the end, Sec.~\ref{Conclusion_sec} concludes this study.
+Supplemental information and some detailed calculations are included in Appendix.